 In 1870 a volunteer fire brigade was created with horse-drawn fire engines.
 But by the end of WWII locally organised fire brigades like this had been merged into the National Fire Service.

-In 1903 a new fire station was built on Abbey Street which you can still see today with its distinctive red doors and polished tiles.
+In 1903, a new fire station was built on Abbey Street which you can still see today with its distinctive red doors and polished tiles.
 Since the current fire station on Fairfield Road opened in 1989, the Abbey Street building has been home to a variety of businesses.
-Today it houses Keals and the Abbey Cottage Chinese.